 Only non-Health Sciences elective courses may be designated for pass/fail grading.
-No core or option courses, as indicated by the Bachelor of Health Sciences curriculum, may be designated as a PIC.
+No core courses or option courses (regardless of whether they are being used to fulfill option or elective requirements), as indicated by the Bachelor of Health Sciences curriculum, may be designated as PICs.
 Courses offered by other Faculties and Schools are subject to the policies of that Faculty or School.
 The Faculty, School, or Department offering the course will determine whether the course is eligible to be designated as a PIC.

 In order to encourage students to explore subject matter outside their program of study and to promote interdisciplinarity, all upper-year Bachelor of Health Sciences students will be permitted to designate courses taken toward their degree programs for pass/fail grading, thereby minimizing any risk to the students’ GPA.
 Such courses designated for pass/fail grading will be referred to as Personal Interest Credits (PICs).

 When does this Personal Interest Credit become available?

 The selection of a PIC will be effective for courses enrolled in the Summer 2021 term and later.
 The PIC is not retroactive, and may not be selected for courses taken prior to Summer 2021.

 Can every Bachelor of Health Sciences student select a PIC?

 Selection of a PIC is totally optional, and may be done by all Bachelor of Health Sciences program students who:

 - are registered in the Bachelor of Health Sciences degree program,

 - have passed a minimum of 24.0 units taken at Queen’s, and